-Round 1: IEDA will open an initial competitive round for \$5,000,000 in single family new housing construction with down payment assistance.
-This round will allow the State to establish a competitive review process, gauge the capacity of the region for new single-family housing, and support local housing markets.
-Additional funds may be awarded through this round if the demand of quality applications exceeds this amount.
-Otherwise, future rounds will be established, at no less than one round per year, until the funds in this program are expended.
+Round 1: IEDA will open applications for \$18,500,000 in rental new housing construction assistance on September 30, 2022 and applications will be open on IowaGrants until December 2, 2022 at 11:59 PM Central.
+This first round will allow the State to establish a competitive review process, gauge the capacity of the MID areas for new single-family housing, and support local housing markets.
+If all funds are not obligated, future rounds will be established, at no less than one round per year, until the funds in this program are fully expended.
+If the demand of quality applications in the New Resilient Affordable For Sale Housing program exceeds available funds in that program, funds from this program may be reallocated, or vice versa.